View our full calendar

 For opportunities to become a part of or contribute to this critical outreach program, please contact Sarah Johnson (email@example.com).

-Pop Hop is a summer program of Celebrate the Beat.
-The traditional program is a week-long dance camp designed to foster teamwork, creativity and the joy of accomplishment through dance.
-Pop Hop culminates in a performance at the Gerald R. Ford Amphitheater during Vail Dance Festival’s International Evenings of Dance.
-Questions?
-Visit www.ctbeat.org.
-For summer 2020, Pop Hop will be a virtual camp!
+Celebrate the Beat Pop Hop Camp is a FREE week-long dance camp for Eagle County children designed to foster teamwork, creativity, and the joy of accomplishment through dance.
+Pop Hop Camp culminates in a performance at the Gerald R. Ford Amphitheater during Vail Dance Festival’s International Evenings of Dance.

 The CTB program was introduced in Eagle County in 2007 by Celebrate the Beat Founder and Artistic Director Tracy Straus and Vail Dance Festival Artistic Director, Damian Woetzel.

 EXPANDED SCHOLAR-IN-RESIDENCE PROGRAM

 Responding to the need to support young artists displaced by war in their country, the 2022 Festival will host four Ukrainian Scholars-In-Residence, expanding the program to give these young dancers the opportunity to study in the United States this summer.
 Since the onset of the war in March, these four aspiring ballet dancers have been studying in schools in Europe that are closed in the summer, and with no safe way to return home at this time, they will be our guests in Vail during the Festival.
 Please help us welcome Yeva-Mariia Skorenka, Polina Chepyk, and Eva Hrytsak.